theheraldproject/theheraldproject.github.io/efficacy/paper.md

 particular protocol and before we wrote our new protocol from scratch.
 We wanted to be sure we could encourage all teams to use our measure to communicate their own protocols' effectiveness with their country's population.
-The hope is to increase use of and trust in contact tracing applications worldwide.
+The hope is to increase the use of, and trust in, contact tracing applications worldwide - no matter whose protocol they use.

 Once we completed the design of the formula we created a new protocol based on our new knowledge of